 And finally, we have to recognize that prophecy can only be concluded as “not yet” totally fulfilled if there are elements within the prophecy that have not been fulfilled.
 But that really begs the question, shouldn’t we then conclude that a prophecy just simply hasn’t been fulfilled?
 Just like with Antiochus Epiphenes, he may have “desolated” the Temple, but Jesus’ discourse in Matthew 24 indicates that the abomination of desolation is also supposed to destroy the Temple.
 So technically Antiochus didn’t fulfilled Daniel’s prophecy.
 Furthermore, Israel desecrated the Temple constantly and yet they weren’t a fulfillment of the desolation.
 They also desecrated the Temple in Jesus day, turning it into a den of thieves.
 That’s not a fulfillment of Daniel’s prophecy.
 After Titus destroys the temple and after having set up Nero’s standard in the Temple it’s impossible for their to be continued Antichrists who continue to desecrate the Temple, when the Temple isn’t standing.
 Popes, or Hitler, or any other leader may demonstrate “antichrist” qualities or characteristics but cannot fulfill the prophecy of the Antichrist setting himself up in the Temple and destroying it.

 I understand Futurists believe that the Temple will be rebuilt in the future, but there’s definitely a lot of confusion on that point.
-If the Temple is rebuilt, then it must purely be for the purpose of the Antichrist setting himself up it in it and destroying it.
-Which means it won’t be standing during the Millennial reign.
+If the Temple is rebuilt, then it must purely be for the purpose of the Antichrist setting himself up and destroying it.
+This means it won’t be standing during the Millennial reign.
 And if it’s set up during the Millennial reign, it can’t have the Antichrist desolate it, he would already be destroyed before the Millennium started.
 So if there is a Temple in the Millennium there would also have to be a Temple prior that the Antichrist destroys and then a new one is built and then even that one is destroyed, because in the New Heavens and New Earth there is no Temple.
 Seems like futurists need to work this one out, and prophetic perspective can’t really help them here.